Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

   title   Arch Linux (Fallback)
   efi     /EFI/Linux/arch-fallback.efi
   EOF

-  # Update systemd-boot to ensure the latest version is installed in the ESP
-  # This is crucial for future maintenance and ensures the signed bootloader is used.
-  bootctl update
-  echo "Updated systemd-boot bootloader in ESP."

   # Set a fast boot menu timeout (e.g., 3 seconds, or menu-hidden for fastest boot)
   bootctl set-timeout menu-hidden